 Puertollano's Mining Museum is located in the North Shaft Park, location of the old North Mine which was the property of the Peñarroya Metal Mining Society.
 Construction of the northern shaft began in 1928 and the shaft remained in use until 1973.

 Once mining activity ceased here, all the machinery from the North Shaft was desmantled and the majority of the buildings demolished, leaving only the metallic headframe which you can see at the rear of the museum, and a part of the engine room.
-The museum's building is a reconstruction of an old mineral sorting workshop of the North Shaft.
+The museum's building you can visit with the audioguide is a reconstruction of an old mineral sorting workshop of the North Shaft.

 PUERTOLLANO'S MINING SCULPTURE